afrind/moqbof/meeting-materials/bofreq-frindell-media-over-quic.md

 * This BOF description is being maintained in the GitHub repository at https://github.com/afrind/moqbof/.
 * Issues to be discussed (and, if possible, resolved) on this BOF description and agenda can be found at https://github.com/afrind/moqbof/issues.
 * New issues can be raised in this repository, or on the MOQ mailing list (details below).
 * The BOF co-chairs (details below) welcome discussion on these issues on the MOQ mailing list (details below).
-You don't need to wait for the BOF to start, to express an opinion!
+You don't need to wait for the BOF to start to express an opinion!

 # BOF Scope